 Ordinary Dining Nights:On these nights students, barristers and Benchers dine on separate tables.
 These dinners are preceded by a short talk or followed by a debate, for which you must be present.
 Debates are held following dinner once in the Michaelmas, Hilary and Easter terms.
 Participation from students who are dining is welcomed.

 Sunday Lunch: Sunday lunch is held after Chapel which students are welcome to attend but are not required to do so.
 During dining term this will count as a qualifying session.
 Students and their guests must arrive by 12.45 pm but all are welcome to join the Benchers and barristers for drinks before the meal from 12.15 pm.
-Students may bring up to two guests.
+Students may bring a guest.

 Domus Dinners: Domus means ‘home’.
 On these nights there is a table plan and the Benchers, barristers and students dine together.
 Drinks are served to all attendees in the Bench Rooms before dinner, so that students can meet members of the Bench and Bar.
 Every student should try to dine on at least one Domus Night as this gives an opportunity to talk in an informal setting with those in practice.

 There are two Introductory Events held for new BPTC students; one for students studying at London Providers and one for students studying at Providers outside London.
 The event for those at London Providers counts as one qualifying session and the two day event for those at Providers outside London counts as three qualifying sessions.
 Part time students may only attend once and preferably in the first year of their BPTC.